Deniz-seckin55-new/CLC/README.md

+Warning this file is written by AI, I know I'm sorry I'll rewrite it later.

 # 🐾 CLC Language Specification: Function Declarations & Denoms

 This document defines the syntax and semantics of function declarations and operations (denoms) in the CLC language.